XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/online-deletion.md

     The default config file specifies 2000 for this value.
 This cannot be less than 256, because some events like [Fee Voting](fee-voting.html) and the [Amendment Process](amendments.html#amendment-process) update only every 256 ledgers.

     **Caution:** If you run `rippled` with `online_delete` disabled, then later enable `online_delete` and restart the server, the server disregards but does not delete existing ledger history that your server already downloaded while `online_delete` was disabled.
-To save disk space, delete your existing history before re-starting the server with `online_delete` back on.
+To save disk space, delete your existing history before re-starting the server after changing the `online_delete` setting.

 - **`[ledger_history]`** - Specify a number of validated ledgers, equal to or less than `online_delete`.
 If the server does not have at least this many validated ledger versions, it attempts to backfill them by fetching the data from peers.